tldr-pages/tldr/pages/common/csvquote.md

 `csvquote -u`

-- Quoting an CSV file for `command` and unquoting after processing (Most Common Use Case):
+- Quote a CSV file for `command` and unquote after processing:

 `csvquote {{path/to/data.csv}} | {{command}} | csvquote -u`